|Mercer University Press, 2011|

 When I think of Marly Youmans’ work, the word that comes to mind is “magic.”
 By this, I mean not only her language, but her evocation of mystery.
 Youmans’ poems always seem utterly new and startlingly familiar.
 Moreover, she has admirable range in terms of subject matter and tone.
 While I tend to favor her poems about the mythological, Youmans shows astonishing skill, whatever the subject.
 She is a poet working at the height of her powers.

 --Kim Bridgford, poet, editor, Mezzo Cammin, and Director, West Chester University Poetry Conference

-on a group of youtube videos by Paul Digby.
+on a group of four youtube videos by Paul Digby.